aussedatlo/aussedatlo-notes/posts/09-caddy-wildcard-certificates.md

 ### Add DNS Module

-Since [Let's encrypt requires](https://letsencrypt.org/docs/challenge-types/) the `DNS-01 challenge` (and not the common `HTTP-01 challenge`) to obtain wildcard certificate, we will need to add a DNS Module that allow Caddy to resolve the challenge.
+Since [Let's encrypt requires](https://letsencrypt.org/docs/challenge-types/) the `DNS-01 challenge` to obtain wildcard certificate (and not the common `HTTP-01 challenge`) , we will need to add a DNS module that allow Caddy to resolve the challenge.

 A DNS Challenge asks to prove that we are in control of the domain DNS by putting a specific value in a `TXT` record under that domain name.
 If it finds a match, the issuer can proceed to issue a certificate.

 > [!note] Note
-> With this challenge, you don't need port `443` of `80` to be accessible from internet
+> With the `DNS-01 challenge` challenge, there is no requirement for ports `443` and `80` to be accessible from the internet.

-Caddy comes with a variety of DNS modules that are listed on [this github link](https://github.com/caddy-dns).
-In my example I will be using the [ionos dns module](https://github.com/caddy-dns/ionos).
-If your DNS provider is not in the module list, you can follow the [caddy tutorial](https://caddy.community/t/how-to-use-dns-provider-modules-in-caddy-2/8148) to see how to create a custom DNS module.
+A collection of DNS modules for Caddy is accessible through the GitHub [caddy-dns](https://github.com/caddy-dns).
+For my example I will be using [caddy-dns/ionos](https://github.com/caddy-dns/ionos).
+If your DNS provider is not in the list, you can refer to the [caddy tutorial](https://caddy.community/t/how-to-use-dns-provider-modules-in-caddy-2/8148) to see how to create a custom DNS module.

-Referring to the previous post [[04-install-caddy-plugins]], you can modify your `Dockerfile` like following:
+Referring to the previous post [[04-install-caddy-plugins]], you can modify your `Dockerfile` as follows:

 ```Dockerfile {6}
 FROM caddy:builder AS builder